Chapter 9 Multiple regression

 #add axis labels

-y="Feeling thermometer about ICE", color=NULL)+
+y="Feeling about Supreme Court", color=NULL)+

 #add regression line